 What Happens Next?

-If the screening tests suggest that your baby is at higher risk of Down syndrome, you will be able to discuss the results with our Advanced Sonographer or Consultants .
+If the screening tests suggest that your baby is at higher probability of Down syndrome, you will be able to discuss the results with our Advanced Sonographer or Consultants .
 You can also talk to your Midwife or Obstetrician .
 We’ll provide a full report on your ultrasound or NIPT results so that they have all of the relevant information.

 You will get all the support you need to decide on your next steps, which might include arranging a diagnostic test.
-Diagnostic tests are only recommended if you get a higher risk result from your screening tests.
+Diagnostic tests are only recommended if you get a higher probability result from your screening tests.
 Depending on the length of your pregnancy, you might be able to have amniocentesis or Chorionic Villus Sampling (CVS).
 Both involve taking a sample from inside your womb using a fine needle.
 Since these are both invasive tests, there is a small risk of complications including miscarriage.
 However, these are the only tests that can confirm the diagnosis for sure.
 We’ll help you to understand your screening test results and to decide if you want to go on to have a diagnostic test.